Most people spend more time planning their holidays than they do planning their business.

 An annual planning session, preferably facilitated by an independent professional, is a very valuable process for a business.
 (If you have a proactive accountant, he or she could facilitate this process very effectively.)
 A planning session should result in a concise action plan with clear accountabilities for implementation.

 In our business, we have adopted the One Page Plan format promoted by international growth expert, Verne Harnish (www.gazelles.com.)
 Our process has been as follows:

 - Annual planning session with all managers and directors

 We work through our core values, our BHAG (big, hairy, audacious goal) and then agree on our 10-year target.
-From that, we create 3-year, 1-year and quarterly goals and set the key priorities for the year ahead—and how we will measure the progress towards those priorities.
+From that, we create three-year, one-year and quarterly goals and set the key priorities for the year ahead—and how we will measure the progress towards those priorities.

 - Follow-up session with the entire team

 We assign individual accountabilities around projects and key performance indicators (KPIs).
 All of these must feed through to the company priorities.